Inbibo/shift_docs/docs/reference/shift_catalogs/filesystem.md

 Operator that gets the relative path of the provided path.
 Optionally one can specify the base directory to the relative path, by default it is relative to the current working directory.
-The provided path has to be an absolute path, if not then it will raise an error.
+The provided path has to be absolute, if not then it will raise an error.
 The path and the base directory have to belong to the same mounted disk in the system.